OCGWiki/ocgwiki.github.io/Idabus-UI/Installation-Guide/installation.md

 filename: installation.md
 permalink: /installation/installation

-nav_order: 2
+nav_order: 1
 status: in progress
+parent: Installation Guide
 toc: true
 ---

 # Installation
 Version: 4.2 or above

-The files are provided by OCG
+The files needed for the installation will be provided to you from your OCG contact.

 ## Prerequisites
 - MIM Service and Portal (2016 R2 or later)